clairton/unoapi-cloud/README.md

 `yarn web` e `yarn worker` up a web and worker with redis and rabbitmq

-## Environment Variables
+## Config Options with Environment Variables

-The ENV Configurations put default value and the format and same name of configs:
+Create a `.env`file and put configuration if you need change default value:

 ```env
 WEBHOOK_URL=the webhook url